keboola/component-youtube-analytics/component_config/component_short_description.md

 A leading online video platform where users can upload, share, and watch videos.
-Discover a vast range of content, from music and tutorials to vlogs and more.
-Engage with creators, subscribe to favorite channels, and enjoy personalized recommendations.